 Intern with Learning Life

-Learning Life engages interns online from across the USA and abroad all year, in spring, summer and fall.
-New interns typically start in January, May or August, though other starting dates are permissible depending on the student’s academic calendar.
+Learning Life engages student interns online all year, in spring, summer and fall.
+New interns typically start in January, May or August, though other starting dates are possible depending on the student’s academic calendar.

 Help Build Democracy and Diplomacy for a more Caring World